Skip Ribbon Commands

 Proposed changes to DCCs for intensive agriculture developments

-Metro Vancouver’s DCC framework currently only has one non-residential rate, which may not be suitable for intensive agriculture developments given the small demand on infrastructure relative to their buildable area.
+Metro Vancouver’s DCC framework currently only has one non-residential rate, which may not be suitable for agricultural developments (such as greenhouses) given the small demand on infrastructure relative to their buildable area.

 Water DCC proposed rate changes